jones58/brutalist-map/README.md

 ## TODO:

+- Edit geojson dataset, "designed by: " "completed: ", " - finish doing this.
+Maybe add more info url.
 - Edit media queries for tablet, keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack.
+- List of places visited - Could be in table format. when click visited.
 - Test on personal phone chrome and firefox.
   - Maybe do live edit with vscode.
   - work out why it looks much better on chrome than Firefox - extensions maybe.
 - On mobile, more flexibility with where can touch on screen ie. not exact point- look at mapbox docs maybe.
 - Accessibility - go through docs and see if there are any accessibility issues, use lighthouse too.
-- Check that get directions opens in google maps app on mobile - yep it does.
 - Eliminate edge cases, old browsers etc.
 - Check got all places from paper brutalist map.
+Add Alton Estate.
 - Share with cohort and reddit brutalist, family, friends etc.
-- List of places visited - Could be in table format.
-- Edit geojson dataset, "designed by: " "completed: ", "find out more: "

 ### Maybe